dehre/blinky-tm4c/README.md

 Some of the projects you see here are inspired from these books, which I highly recommend:

-* "Introduction to ARM Cortex-M Microcontrollers", by Jonathan W. Valvano - ISBN 978-1477508992
+* [Introduction to ARM Cortex-M Microcontrollers](https://www.amazon.com/Embedded-Systems-Introduction-CortexTM-M-Microcontrollers/dp/1477508996/ref=sr_1_1), by Jonathan W. Valvano - ISBN 978-1477508992
-* "Real-Time Interfacing to ARM Cortex-M Microcontrollers", by Jonathan W. Valvano - ISBN 978-1463590154
+* [Real-Time Interfacing to ARM Cortex-M Microcontrollers](https://www.amazon.com/Embedded-Systems-Real-Time-Interfacing-Microcontrollers/dp/1463590156/ref=sr_1_1), by Jonathan W. Valvano - ISBN 978-1463590154
-* "Real-Time Operating Systems for ARM Cortex-M Microcontrollers", by Jonathan W. Valvano - ISBN 978-1466468863
+* [Real-Time Operating Systems for ARM Cortex-M Microcontrollers](https://www.amazon.com/Embedded-Systems-Real-Time-Operating-Microcontrollers/dp/1466468866/ref=sr_1_1), by Jonathan W. Valvano - ISBN 978-1466468863

 These books did a great job at showcasing the features available on the ARM Cortex-M4F processor, and at making the official datasheet more accessible.